JoeUgly/Ringfingers_Roster/README.md

 fps check
-lenient and very lenient both invoked use quotes in examples ask about video organization strip text first tess path exclude all .exe files? only rr file? sys.argv[0] remind to mark run as executable single char args things to test before starting: tesseract write and read to file
+lenient and very lenient both invoked lenient as default option example of merging in docs use quotes in examples ask about video organization tess path skip invoking file exclude all exe files? only rr file? sys.argv[0] remind to mark run as executable single char args things to test before starting: + tesseract + write and read to file + numpy unn?